 360° Breathing is a style of breathing that ensures optimal use of the diaphragm, and proper pumping coordination of the core canister muscles.
 Watch this video to learn how to perform it, and how to incorporate it into movement.

 The goal with your clients should be to train them to 360° Breathe naturally — throughout their workout and their everyday life.
 So, to recap from the video, use the following progression to teach the technique and then ingrain it into their movements.

 - Master Isolated 360° Breathing.
 Make sure she understands how to perform the technique on its own in a seated position before you try incorporating it into movement.
-Once she masters this, she can progress to other positions like standing and quadruped.
-If your client struggles in a seated position, take her to supine.
-If she still struggles, try this strategy for correcting poor breathing.
+If she struggles or displays signs of “backwards breathing,” watch this video on correcting backwards breathing for a strategy to help.